 OAD 216.
-Advanced Health and Information Management (3-0-3) Prerequisite: As required by college
+Advanced Health and Information Management (3-0-3)

 This course is designed as a continuation of OAD 215 Health Information Management.
 It is designed to promote an advanced understanding of the structure, analysis, and management of medical and insurance records.
 Emphasis is on managing medical and insurance records, coding of diseases, operations and procedures, and the legal aspects of medical records.
 Upon completion, the student should be able to maintain medical records efficiently.
 Code C